brunohjs/rasa-model-report/.github/pull_request_template.md

 ## Checklist
 _Put an `x` in the boxes that apply.
 You can also fill these out after creating the PR.
 If you're unsure about any of them, don't hesitate to ask.
 We're here to help!
 This is simply a reminder of what we are going to look for before merging your code._

+- [ ] This pull request is linked to an issue and linked in the *Proposed changes's* description.
-- [ ] I have read the [CONTRIBUTING](https://github.com/brunohjs/rasa-model-report/blob/main/CONTRIBUTING.md) doc
+- [ ] I have read the [CONTRIBUTING](https://github.com/brunohjs/rasa-model-report/blob/main/CONTRIBUTING.md) documentation.
-- [ ] Lint and unit tests pass locally with my changes
+- [ ] Lint and unit tests pass locally with my changes.
-- [ ] I have added tests that prove my fix is effective or that my feature works (if appropriate)
+- [ ] I have added tests that prove my fix is effective or that my feature works (if appropriate).
-- [ ] I have added necessary documentation (if appropriate)
+- [ ] I have added necessary documentation (if appropriate).

 ## Further comments
 If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did and what alternatives you considered, etc...
+If you have nothing to put here, you can delete this section.